rlwhatley3/sails-hook-cerealizer/readme.md

   One that news up a Cerealize on call (since they are being globally namespaced anyways).
   The Second will be a Cerealizer, which will be used to set your individual serializer configurations.

+  I have provided a view of how the models for the example are set up for relational data purposes only.
+Cerealize is model agnostic, and only cares about the records you pass it, and that there is a Cerealizer by the name you provide to its configuration.

 Cerealize
 ```javascript
 var Cerealize = require('sails-hook-cerealize/Cerealize.js');